 “Car will not start.
 Unexplained battery depletion.
 Trunk will not close when car is not on.”

 What should you do if your Nissan Sentra is experiencing a battery issue?

 It is possible that your Nissan Sentra is a lemon.
 Allow our experts to work on your lemon case at no cost to you.
 The law requires Nissan to pay the legal fees for your claim.

-If the battery on your Sentra is draining and you are interested in becoming a class action plaintiff, complete our case evaluation form or call us at 844-928-4443.
+If the battery on your Sentra is draining, you may have a lemon.
+Complete our case evaluation form or call us at 877-795-3666.